-• The 2018 number is just over 73% higher than the 2017 number of 30.
-This increase is due to good proactive police work in the service of warrants, traffic stops and Field Interviews.
-In addition, repeat offenders have assisted in this increase.
+• The 2019 number (47) is 1% less than the 2018 number of 52.
+This decrease is due to a decrease in crime and in the continuing of good proactive police work in warrant services, traffic stops and Field Interviews.

-- As you can see there has been a steady decrease over the years in the three listed crimes.
-In 2018 a 6% increase has taken place.
-This increase can been seen in the Theft and Violent Crime category.
-52.94% of the Thefts committed occurred from September 13th to December 31st..
-66% of Violent Crimes were Domestic Assaults that occurred within a home. - Violent Crime is categorized as: Domestic, Assault, Sexual Assault, Communication of Threats.
+- As you can see there has been a steady decrease over the years in crime.
+In 2018 a 6% increase took place.
+This increase was related to Hurricane Florence.
+Since 2018, the town has enjoyed an overall decrease in all major categories of crime. - Violent Crime is categorized as: Domestic, Assault, Sexual Assault, Communication of Threats.